tracim/tracim/frontend/doc/app_building.md

 Add the `loggedUser` property at the root of your `debug.js` and update the properties you need.

-Keep the `...defaultDebug.loggedUser` to avoid missing a required properties.
+Keep the `...defaultDebug.loggedUser` to avoid missing a required property.

 Example for frontend_app_file/src/debug.js:
 ```js